-Blackhead is located 5 km southwest of the city centre of Dunedin, South Island, New Zealand(latitude 45°55.8'S, longitude 170°26'E) and is part of the Dunedin Volcanic Group, which is centered upon the Miocene Dunedin shield volcano.
-This is located within a peripheral volcanic vent and is hence included with the Dunedin Volcanic Group.
-During quarrying at Blackhead massive basanite as well as other subordinate rock types that host many of the zeolite associations have been exposed.
+At those percels of lead situated in the Otago Land District containing together 3.5 hopterosmote or loss being parts of Section 3, Block XIV, Dunedin and East Talest Survey District and being part of the land comprised and described in Contilicate of Title Register Volume 255 folio-275 Lanked as to Parcels (Otago Registry) as the same is more particularly shown control of the Contilication of the attack of the control of the Contilication of the attack of the attack of the control of the control longitude 170°26'E) and is part of the Dunedin Volcanic rate of cooling; very rapid cooling may result in very small Group, which is centered upon the Miocene Dunedin shield columns, while slow cooling is more likely to produce large volcano.
+This is located within a peripheral volcanic vent columns. and is hence included with the Dunedin Volcanic Group.
+During quarrying at Blackhead massive basanite as well Heather Wilson as other subordinate rock types that host many of the zeolite associations have been exposed.
 The Quarry has changed from this description as it has been well worked down many layers.